eventide-project/record-invocation/README.md

 # record_invocation

-Record method invocations, query method invocations, and use predicates to verify a method's invocation
+Record method invocations, query the invocations, and use predicates to verify a method's invocation

 ## Example